LasneF/openidRef/AuthorizationCodeFlow.md

 * CoolLan has pre registered an *application* in popBank. it is about a *clientId* (public), a *clientSecret* as well as a *redirect url*
 * Otto and Boris reprents the  *Authorization Server*, Otto validate users , he is the  *Identity server* (IdP) that allows John to authenticate himself , and grant permission.
 * Boris is the *Access Token provider*.
 It need to know Otto.
 Most of the time they are part of PopBank, but can be delegated (for instance login with google)
-* During step 1, CoolLoan is providing a *state* , it s a temporary code that CoolLoan expect to get it back from the John to validate that it s a request coming from himself.
+* During step 1, CoolLoan is providing a *state* , it s a temporary code that CoolLoan expect to get it back from the John to validate that it s a request coming from himself. this is not mandatory.
 * During step 2&3 the User agent send the state + the callback URI + clientId .
 CallBack URI need to be the same as the registered one (notice that several can be registered). it is a weak identification of coolLoan.
-*
 * During step 4 Auhtorization will send back to John the state , as well with the a generated and temporary code.
 The code represents that the request identified by the state has been granted. the code has a short period of validatiy.
 * Another point key aspect is that it redirect to a coolLoan pre registered URL .
 So here there is trust between authorization server knows the user (John), and knows as well the Client (CoolLoan) , and John knows Cool Loan also. there is a trust chain.
 * Step 5 corresponds to the redirect following the uri.
 Client validate that the state is the one it sent at the beginning.
 Client will use the code to the token provider